Investment Pool Options

 Conservative Pool

 At approximately 90% fixed income, preservation of capital is more important than maximizing returns for the Conservative Pool.
-This portfolio has the most conservative asset allocation.
 Charitable Remainder Trusts and Charitable Gift Annuities are invested in this Pool.
-For nonprofits, this Pool is recommended for reserve funds where the time horizon for use is 3 to 5 years.
+For nonprofits, this Pool is recommended for reserve funds where the time horizon for use is 3 to 5years.